Turn Your Summer Pastime into a First Time in North Carolina

 Stargazing from a LighthouseBuxton, Harkers Island (Outer Banks)

 For the perfect summer night, add a twist to typical stargazing by climbing to the top of Cape Hatteras Lighthouse, the U.S.’s tallest brick lighthouse.
 Tour guides will show you what light keepers would’ve experienced on their nightly watches and share stories while the moon beams across the Outer Banks and Atlantic Ocean.
-Full moon tours are offered once a month, May through September.
-Or, consider joining one of the dozen “Evening at the Cape” dates that allow visitors to enjoy Cape Lookout National Seashore and its lighthouse by only flashlights and moonlight after a ferry ride from Harkers Island.
+Full moon tours are offered once a month, June through September.